Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Does insurance cover a cracked windshield from a rock?

 Yes — if you carry comprehensive coverage, a cracked or chipped windshield from road debris is a covered event.
-The crack is considered an "act of nature" or road hazard, not driver negligence.
-Whether you pay a deductible depends on your policy, your state, and whether the damage qualifies for repair (which often has a $0 deductible) or full replacement.
+The damage is considered a road hazard or act of nature, not driver negligence.
+Whether you pay a deductible depends on your policy, your state, and whether the damage qualifies for a repair (which often carries a $0 deductible) or a full replacement.
+In Florida, Kentucky, and South Carolina, the deductible is waived by law for windshield replacements.

 Is it worth getting a separate glass coverage add-on?

-It depends on your situation.
-If your comprehensive deductible is $500 or more and you frequently drive on highways, a full glass endorsement costing $40–$150/year can easily pay for itself with just one claim.
-It becomes even more valuable if you drive a newer vehicle with ADAS sensors, where windshield replacements can cost $1,000–$2,500.
-Drivers with low deductibles or low highway mileage may find it less necessary.
+It depends on your situation, but it's increasingly worth it in 2026.
+If your comprehensive deductible is $500 or more and you frequently drive on highways, a full glass endorsement costing just a few dollars per month can easily pay for itself with one claim.
+It becomes even more valuable if you drive a newer vehicle with ADAS sensors, where windshield replacements routinely cost $600 to $2,700+.
+Drivers with low deductibles or low highway mileage may find it less essential, but the growing ADAS adoption trend makes this add-on more worthwhile than ever.

 Will a windshield claim show up on my insurance record?

 A full windshield replacement filed through comprehensive insurance will typically appear on your claims record.
 However, minor chip repairs — especially those with a waived deductible — are often not reported as formal claims.
-Either way, a single glass claim on its own rarely causes a premium increase since it's a not-at-fault event, though multiple claims in a short period can have consequences at renewal.
+Either way, a single glass claim on its own rarely causes a premium increase since it's a not-at-fault event.
+That said, multiple claims in a short period are increasingly drawing insurer scrutiny, so it's smart to weigh the cost of the repair against the long-term impact on your rates.

 What if my car has ADAS sensors in the windshield — does insurance still cover it?

 Yes, insurance covers ADAS-equipped windshields under comprehensive coverage just like standard glass.
-The key difference is cost.
-Replacing and recalibrating an ADAS windshield can run $1,000 to $2,500 or more.
-If your deductible is $500 or $1,000, you're still paying a significant amount out of pocket.
-This is why full glass coverage is especially worth considering for newer vehicles with driver assistance technology built into the windshield.
+The key difference is cost — and it's a significant one.
+With over 80% of new vehicles now featuring some form of ADAS, replacing and recalibrating a sensor-integrated windshield can run $600 to $2,700 or more depending on the vehicle.
+If your deductible is $500 or $1,000, you're still paying a substantial amount out of pocket, which is why adding a full glass endorsement is especially worth considering for any vehicle manufactured after 2018.

 Compare Car Insurance Rates in Ohio